'Treading water' — Will beloved Twin Cities restaurants survive COVID-19?

 Guessing the future

-Doubtful that those funds will make a serious dent in their mounting debt without changes, restaurant owners and managers are scrambling to find ways to bring customers back and make them feel safe.
+Doubtful that those funds will make a serious dent in their mounting debt without changes, restaurant owners and managers are scrambling to bring customers back and make them feel safe.

 Ben Rients, proprietor of Lyn 65 in Richfield, said that he doesn’t have the answer when it comes to reopening.